openhwgroup/core-v-verif/cv32e40p/sim/riscof/README.md

 - signature writer for DUT is added within the uvm test uvmt_cv32e40p_riscof_firmware_test.sv.
 This function may be required to be updated in future.

-- If we just want to check RTL compilation before actual run at any time, we can use below command which is just added for sanity check as it is not needed for actual runs.
+- For subsequent rerunning of the riscof suite without doing the clone of riscv-arch-test suite again, run the below compilation command before full riscof run at any time.
-    - `make comp_rtl_riscof-compliance` : Only Compile RTL for riscof DUT simulations
+    - `make comp_dut_rtl_riscof_sim CFG=<cfg_name>` : Only Compile RTL for riscof DUT simulations and create the work dir for running simulations

 - This setup for CV32E40P has been validated to work for all the implemented standard ISA extentions supported by this CORE : RV32IMFCZicsr_Zifencei